The Home

 Outside

-Fresh Air, And A Place To Sit In It.
+Fresh Air, and a Place to Sit in It.

 The garden patio is one of the most-used spots in the home.
 Residents read out here, family gathers here in summer, and we eat lunch outside whenever the weather permits.
 It's wheelchair-accessible from the back of the home.